flashcordon/big-history/Mystères-physique.md

 3. the microphysics of the Standard Model of particle physics, and
 4. the particle content of the Standard Model, supplemented by dark matter and dark energy.

-- Measuring the primordial abundance of any light element remains challenging.
-The BBN levels set at z ∼ 1010 are reliably accessible only in sites at z ≤ 3 and often z ∼ 0.
-Other nucleosynthesis processes have intervened, as evidenced by the nonzero metallicity of all known astrophysical systems.
-Thus, one seeks to measure light elements in the most metal-poor systems, then to obtain primordial abundances requires extrapolation to zero metallicity.

 - Prior to WMAP, BBN was the premier means of determining the cosmic baryon density.
 Standard BBN has one free parameter, η, but three light elements—deuterium, 4 He, and 7 Li—have well-measured primordial abundances.
 Thus, the problem is overdetermined: Each element ideally